Aaron Judge Preview, Player Props: Yankees vs. Nationals

-The New York Yankees and Aaron Judge (.486 slugging percentage over his past 10 games, including three homers), take on starter Josiah Gray and the Washington Nationals at Yankee Stadium, Tuesday at 7:05 PM ET.
+Aaron Judge, with a slugging percentage of .444 in his past 10 games -- including three home runs -- will be in action for the New York Yankees against the Washington Nationals, with MacKenzie Gore on the hill, August 23 at 7:05 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Red Sox.
+In his previous game he had a hitless showing (0-for-4) against the Nationals.

 Aaron Judge Game Info & Props vs. the Nationals